arunofhyd/OmniSearch/latest_updater.md

 			do shell script "echo " & quoted form of prefData & " > " & quoted form of prefsFile
 		end if

-		-- Stop script if it was a reset command if isResetCommand then return input
+		-- Stop script if it was a !reset command if isResetCommand then return input

 		-- ==========================================